-If you work in Hawaii, you're entitled to a reasonable amount of time off when you can't work due to pregnancy and childbirth.
-And, Hawaii is one of a small handful of states that provides temporary disability insurance (TDI).
-If eligible, the state will pay you a portion of your wages while you're unable to work due to pregnancy and childbirth.
+If you work in Hawaii, you're entitled to a "reasonable" amount of time off when you can't work due to pregnancy and childbirth.
+And, Hawaii is one of a small handful of states that provides cash benefits through temporary disability insurance (TDI).
+If you're eligible, you'll receive a portion of your wages while you're unable to work due to pregnancy and childbirth.

 In addition, under the Hawaii Family Leave Law (HFLL), if you work for a company with at least 100 employees, you're entitled to four weeks of unpaid time off for parenting.
 These state laws are in addition to the federal Family Medical Leave Act (FMLA), which gives eligible employees the right to take unpaid leave for pregnancy, childbirth, and parenting.